saucelabs/sauce-docs/docs/visual-testing/workflows/api-lifecycle.md

 ### 4. Finish Build

 Finally, finish the build to mark it as complete.
+Keep in mind that this is a necessary step and the build cannot be reused after it's finished.

+It's also worth noting that unfinished builds will be automatically closed and set to `ERRORED` state after a certain period of time (default: 3 hours).

 **GraphQL Mutation:**